alex-klock/ng2-fused-seed/README.md

 # NG2-FUSED-SEED
 Minimilistic Angular2 Seed utilizing the awesome development and build speed of FuseBox!
 JIT/AOT/HMR/Tree Shaking/Code Splitting/Lazy Route Loading.

-**Not ready for use yet: ng2-fused 0.5 needs to be published.
-Real html/css needs to be added to components.
-Specs need to be added.**

 ## Features
 * Uber fast build times thanks to FuseBox.
 * Builds with Angular JIT compilation.
 * Builds with Angular AOT compilation (for enhanced optimization).
 * Utilizes FuseBox's Quantum plugin for minification, dead code elimination, and tree shaking.
-* File watching to automagically build when code changes.
+* File watching to automatically rebuild when code is changed.
 * Hot Module Reloading to have your changes automatically reload in the browser.
 * Split vendor/app bundles.
 * Lazy Loaded Routing in both JIT and AOT modes.